4 registered (4 invisible),

 He talks about college and about how he has changed his outlook.
 He doesn’t want to go to third world countries as a cultural anthropologist anymore.

 ”Not only do the Ivy Leagues disagree about American history,” I say to him.
-“But Russian history books teach Russia as the winner of World War II and the Cold War with a treaty to prove it, not to mention the history of the world from the Far East's point of view.”
+“But Russian history books teach Russia as the winner of World War II and the Cold War, not to mention the history of the world from the Far East's point of view.”

 He doesn’t want to spend a year of his schooling in Africa.